Blog post

 Step 2: Verify ID

-Once the customer makes a choice, offer them an easy way to apply and submit all the required documents.
+Once the customer makes a choice, offer them an easy way to apply and submit all required documents.
 Leverage native smartphone functionality (camera, location-based services, biometrics, etc.) to capture the minimal KYC information:

-• ID credentials — selfie + photo (or video) of a passport, driver’s license, or other photo ID document
+• ID credentials — selfie + photo (or video) of a passport, driver’s license, or other photo ID

 • Proof of address — uploaded directly or synced automatically from a utility services provider or telecom company